 I have fabulous sisters.
 They have helped me through an incredible amount of crap.
 I am sure they will all have a spotlight on this blog eventually, but for now I would like to tell you about my sister Lissa.
 She is an amazing, beautiful woman.
 She has been by my side through all of my son's surgeries and hospitalizations.Read More

-For the olive-loving one, you really must try this recipe.
-It is delicious.
+Calling all olive lovers, you really must try this recipe.
+It is delicious!

 This tasty, olive-y treat was one of my favorites from Ebby's and my Bloggy Day a few weeks ago.
 I'm a total sucker for olives.
 They are one of my all-time favorite foods.
 As with The Mushroom, I will never understand my husband's dislike for them.
 It perplexes me.